cosinekitty/astronomy/source/c/README.md

 This function solves the light travel time correction for the apparent relative position vector of a target body as seen by an observer body at a given observation time.

+For geocentric calculations, [`Astronomy_GeoVector`](#Astronomy_GeoVector) also includes light travel time correction, but the time `t` embedded in its returned vector refers to the observation time, not the backdated time that light left the observed body.
+Thus `Astronomy_BackdatePosition` provides direct access to the light departure time for callers that need it.

 For a more generalized light travel correction solver, see [`Astronomy_CorrectLightTravel`](#Astronomy_CorrectLightTravel).